AI Use Cases/Logistics

 2

-Step 2: Machine learning models trained on your historical spend patterns, carrier contracts, and regulatory requirements analyze each expense line against 40+ logistics-specific validation rules - detention policies by facility type, fuel surcharge legitimacy, HAZMAT premium alignment, and driver utilization constraints.
+Step 2: Machine learning models trained on your historical spend patterns, carrier contracts, and regulatory requirements analyze each expense line against dozens of logistics-specific validation rules - detention policies by facility type, fuel surcharge legitimacy, HAZMAT premium alignment, and driver utilization constraints.

 3